 Field-hunting tip

-Look in oxidized zones of zinc ore deposits country — that is the host setting where sauconite typically forms.
+Look in oxidized zones of zinc ore deposits country, the host setting where sauconite typically forms.
 If you start seeing smithsonite, hemimorphite, sphalerite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.